-When using tables of ten or twenty-five records (10R, 25R) for dialect determination, the proposed method was not able to determine the dialect of one of the files present in the testing dataset.
-This file has been sectioned to show the variation of certainty as the size of the table considered in the computations increases.

-As can be seen in the illustration above, the file contains a twelve-row header with no comment identifier.
-When the stated heuristic is applied, it is concluded that the delimiter is the equal sign "=", since the dialects containing it divide each record into known data types: an alphanumeric field/column and a field with structured data delimited by square brackets.
+When using tables of ten or twenty-five records (10R, 25R) for dialect determination, the proposed method was not able to determine the dialect of the "dd\Wickenburg\nobmp\623.csv" file for the testing dataset.
+This file has been selected to show the variation of certainty as the size of the table considered in the computations increases.
+As can be seen in the Figure 3, when the proposed heuristic is applied, it is settled that the delimiter is the equal sign "=", since the dialects containing it divide each record into known data types: an alphanumeric field/column and a field with structured data delimited by square brackets.
 By increasing the table size to twenty-five (25R) the heuristic begins to highlight the semicolon ";" as a possible field delimiter character.
-Finally, the semicolon is correctly detected as a delimiter when the threshold of fifty records (50R) in the table is stated.
-This behavior demonstrates that the proposed methodology is strongly related to the changes in the structure of the tables used in dialect inference and it is illustrated in the Figure 3.
+Finally, the semicolon is correctly detected as a delimiter when the threshold of fifty records (50R) in the table is specified.
+This behavior demonstrates that the proposed methodology is strongly related to the changes in the structure of the tables used in dialect inference.